-Steps Actions 1 POWER ON the AED (the AED will then guide you through the next steps) Open the carrying case or the top of the AED Turn the power on (some devices will "power on" automatically when you open the 2 lid or case) 2 ATTACH AED pads to the victim's bare chest.
-Choose adult pads (not child pads or a child system) for victim's 8 years of age and older Peel the backing away from the AED pads Attach the adhesive AED pads to the victim's bare chest.
+Steps Actions 1 POWER ON the AED (the AED will then guide you through the next steps) Open the carrying case or the top of the AED Turn the power on (some devices will "power on" automatically when you open the lid or case) 2 ATTACH AED pads to the victim's bare chest.
+(See Special Considerations below) Choose adult pads (not child pads or a child system) for victim's 8 years of age and older Peel the backing away from the AED pads Attach the adhesive AED pads to the victim's bare chest.
 Place on AED pad on the victim's upper-right chest (directly below the collarbone) Place the other pad to the side of the left nipple, with the top edge of the pad a few inches below the armpit Attach the AED connecting cables to the AED box (some are preconnected) 3 "Clear" the victim and ANALYZE the rhythm If the AED prompts you, clear the victim during analysis.
 Be sure no one is touching the victim, not even the rescuer in charge of giving breaths.
 Some AEDs will tell you to push a button to allow the AED to begin analyzing the heart rhythm; others will do that automatically.
-The AED may take about 5 to 15 seconds to analyze.
-The AED then tells you if a shock is needed.
+The AED may take about 5 to 15 seconds to analyze.The AED then tells you if a shock is needed.
 4 If the AED advices to shock, it will tell you to clear the victim Clear the victim before delivering the shock: be sure no one is touching the victim Loudly state a "clear the victim" message, much as "Everybody clear" or simply "Clear" Look to be sure no one is in contact with the victim.
-Press the SHOCK button The sheet will are done a sudden contraction of the winting a second as 5 The shock will produce a sudden contraction of the victim's muscles If no shock is needed, and after any shock delivery, immediately resume CPR, start with chest compressions 6 After 5 cycles or about 2 minutes of CPR, the AED will prompt you to repeat steps 3 and 4.
+Press the SHOCK button The state of th 5 The shock will produce a sudden contraction of the victim's muscles If no shock is peeded, and after any shock delivery immediately resume CRP, start with shock If no shock is needed, and after any shock delivery, immediately resume CPR , start with chest compressions 6 After 5 cycles or about 2 minutes of CPR, the AED will prompt you to repeat steps 3 and 4.
 If "no shock advised", immediately restart CPR beginning with chest compressions.